Long lasting health conditions and illness harmonised standard

 The 2011 Censuses for England and Wales, Scotland and Northern Ireland all used different questions on long lasting health conditions and illness.
 None of them produced comparable data on this topic.

-The 2021 Census in England and Wales plans to use this standard for long lasting health conditions and illness.
-However, as this will be different from the questions used in the 2011 Census for England and Wales, the data from these two censuses will not be comparable.
+The 2021 Census in England and Wales used this standard for long lasting health conditions and illness.
+However, as this will be different from the questions used in the 2011 Census for England and Wales, the data from these two censuses is not comparable.

-The 2021 Census for Scotland plans to use the same question on long lasting health conditions and illness as the 2011 Census for Scotland.
-This means the data from these two censuses will be comparable.
-However, the data will still not be comparable with data from the 2021 Censuses for England and Wales or Northern Ireland.
+The 2021 Census for Scotland used the same question on long lasting health conditions and illness as the 2011 Census for Scotland.
+This means the data from these two censuses is comparable.
+However, the data is still not comparable with data from the 2021 Censuses for England and Wales or Northern Ireland.

-Similarly, the 2021 Census for Northern Ireland plans to use the same question on long lasting health conditions and illness as the 2011 Census for Northern Ireland.
-This means the data from these two censuses will be comparable.
-However, the data will still not be comparable with data from the 2021 Censuses for England and Wales or Scotland.
+Similarly, the 2021 Census for Northern Ireland used the same question on long lasting health conditions and illness as the 2011 Census for Northern Ireland.
+This means the data from these two censuses is comparable.
+However, the data is still not comparable with data from the 2021 Censuses for England and Wales or Scotland.

 Examples of when this standard has been used

 - Labour Force Survey

 - National Travel Survey